Reefer Breakdown Coverage: Guide for Truckers & Fleet Owners

 Exact wording varies by insurer, but carriers commonly see coverage for events like the following:

-• Mechanical breakdowns: Failures of compressors, fans, belts, or control systems that cause temperatures to drift outside tolerance ranges.
-Keep service and repair documentation, because adjusters will want proof the failure was sudden and not normal wear and tear.
+• Mechanical breakdowns: Failures of compressors, fans, belts, or control systems that cause temperatures to drop or rise outside tolerance ranges.
+Adjusters will want proof the failure was sudden and not normal wear and tear, so keep service and repair documentation.

 • Electrical failures: Short circuits, controller faults, blown fuses, or alternator issues that interrupt power to the unit.
 Many policies require you to download data from the controller or telematics to verify the timing and cause.

 • Covered accidents: Crashes or other insured events that disable the reefer, sever power, or damage wiring.
-If an accident is involved, be prepared to provide a police report and photos of the unit and cargo.
+You may need to provide a police report and photos of the unit and cargo.

 • Sudden and accidental malfunctions: Documented incidents discovered during transit, such as an unexpected alarm or rapid temperature spike.
-The key is immediacy and proof that you acted to mitigate loss as soon as you became aware.
+Be prepared to provide proof that you acted to mitigate loss as soon as you became aware.

 Covered Cargo